jeff-suliga/jeff-suliga.github.io/Puzzles/FastMoney-BOWTIE.md

 **Discovery 3:** With a small hint of *Potassium*, one notices each of the previously found letters correspond to a chemical element, also having a recommended daily intake listed by the FDA.
-This information which can be found online, tabulated below:
+This information which can easily be found online is tabulated below:

 | Letter | Element    | DV     |
 |--------|------------|--------|